What To Enter

 We now require that you submit a short video to help tell the story of your design.
 Again, we recommend a straight, non-sales, non-marketing, non-PR description of your design’s merits, applicability and cognizance of our Criteria.
 You will find a field on the entry form for a Youtube video link.
 (Sorry, only Youtube links are allowed.
 NO Vimeo, et al.) Please keep it short and factual.
 It can be up to three minutes in length.
 To embed a YouTube video with your entry, simply click the “Share” button below your YouTube video, and copy and paste the YouTube URL into the box provided in your entry form.
 The Youtube URL should look similar to this: http://youtu.be/1D_YL9LwKnc

 The Spark Advisory Board decided that shipping materials around the world—and back again, is just not sustainable practice.
-So we’ve stopped judging any physical pieces, except for non-returnable display posters.
+So we’ve stopped judging any physical pieces.
 Now the entry process is very simple: after administrative review, Finalists to be included in the Phase 2 live judging are announced.
 Finalists will then need to make payment of the Finalist fee online, in a similar manner to their initial registration fee.
 The descriptions, images and video you have uploaded will be judged by the live, Phase 2 juries.
-Finalists do have the option of sending a display board to Spark, or have Spark produce a board for you.
-The shipping address for boards will be announced later in the year.
 Do NOT send actual products or artifacts.
-Here’s link to more Display Board information.

 All entrants agree to the Terms and Conditions found in their entry form at the Spark Registration site.
 This includes your explicit permission to contact you regarding Spark information via email.
 By entering this competition, you and your company affirm that your entry is original and does not infringe upon the rights of any person or entity.
 The Spark Awards are not liable for any copyright or trademark infringement on the part of the entrant.
 Spark entrants are advised and required to obtain third party consents where required by law or by best ethical practices.
 If a dispute takes place, all legal expenses will be born by the entrant, and any winning entry is subject to losing the award without recompense or refund.